 Each Commercial Aeronautical Operator providing Avionics Sales and Servicing shall employ and have on duty personnel sufficiently qualified to perform such Avionics Sales and Servicing and other customer service, as necessary.
-All personnel performing such repairs must hold all applicable certificates and ratings required under 14 C.F.R.
+All personnel performing such repairs must hold all applicable certificates and ratings required by the FAA to perform the workunder 14 C.F.R.
 Parts 65 and 145.